jaxonashton/homebridge-sercomm-icam2/README.md

 This tutorial should take some of the pain out of re-purposing these otherwise solid cameras.
 Be mindful though: you're not going to get HD quality picure on these things, as the max resolution is 1280 x 720 (720p), and there's no ability to record the feed.
 However, all other functionality like night mode should still work.

-Caution: If you're looking for a way to get your *working* Xfinity Home system integrated within HomeKit, check out the [Homebridge-XfinityHome](https://github.com/bloomkd46/homebridge-XfinityHome) by @bloomkd46.
+> **⚠️ Caution: If you're looking for a way to get your *existing* Xfinity Home system integrated within HomeKit, check out the [Homebridge-XfinityHome](https://github.com/bloomkd46/homebridge-XfinityHome) by @bloomkd46.
 It's an excellent option to gain XH access within the HomeKit app, allowing you to ditch Xfinity's Home app. and keep everything in one place.
+Features may vary.**

 ### Prerequisites